 More often than not, regular cleaning and periodic repair and maintenance can prevent all of the above disasters from occurring.
-If more people treated their outdoor furniture like they treat the outside of their cars, it would look better, last longer and be safer.
+If more people treated their outdoor furniture, such as those Rising Table Sets, like they treat the outside of their cars, it would look better, last longer and be safer.

 The good news is that you don’t need to wash your outdoor furniture as often as you wash your car.
 However, a thorough rinsing with the garden hose once a week can make periodic cleanings a breeze.
 Most furniture should be thoroughly cleaned every four to six months with a solution of dishwashing detergent in warm-to-hot water.
 Use a sponge, cloth or soft nylon brush to apply the solution.
 Never use abrasive cleaning products or an abrasive applicator such as a scouring pad or steel wool as these could permanently damage the finish.

 Among the most difficult-to-remove stains are those caused by tanning lotion.
 Thus, we suggest that a towel be placed between the tanner and the chair or lounge to prevent staining.

 Outdoor wicker is becoming increasingly popular for patio furniture.
 The wicker and cushions should be periodically vacuumed using an upholstery tool.
 Both the frame and wicker can be washed with the detergent solution mentioned earlier.
 Wipe dry with a soft, clean, dry cloth and apply a coat of auto wax to the frames.